 MYTH 2: Cover is only for Builders, Contractors or manual trades

 - Think of the IT Contractor working in an office, the sandwich lady trips over your laptop bag and breaks her arm and cannot work for a month and believes you were responsible.
-Slips and trips can generate a significant number of claims, whether it’s falling on ice in your office car park, or a wet shop or café floor, volumes are rising in today’s litigious society and it’s vital you have the correct level of Insurance in place.
+Slips and trips can generate a significant number of claims, whether it’s falling on ice in your office car park, or a wet floor, volumes are rising in today’s litigious society, and you must have the correct level of insurance in place.

 MYTH 3: PL Insurance covers financial loss